Strilanc/Strilanc.github.io/_posts/2016-06-05-erasure-is-postselection.md

 As I've already mentioned, this confusion between measuring and post-selecting is quite common.

 Because post-selection requires comparing notes after the fact, but measuring doesn't, there's a never-ending stream of people claiming erasure allows for FTL communication.
-And sometimes more sophisticated variants appear, like claiming erasure gives your quantum algorithm a novel non-unitary primative to work with.
+And sometimes more sophisticated variants appear, like claiming erasure gives your quantum algorithm a novel non-unitary primitive to work with.

 It's a problem.